Website Error Messages: What’s Normal and What’s Not

 Google uses web spiders, or bots, to “crawl” web pages and keep their data up-to-date.
 When you receive a report that mentions crawl errors, they usually fall into one of two categories: site errors and URL errors.
 You can review these errors from the Google Search Console (formerly Google Webmaster Tools).

 Site-level errors are problems affecting the entire website, and they can have catastrophic effects.
 Ideally, you will see a message in Search Console stating that you’ve had no errors in the last 90 days.
-However, you could potentially see DNS (domain name system), Server, or Robots Failure errors.
+Alternatively, you may see DNS (domain name system), Server, or Robots Failure errors.
 DNS errors can indicate poor user experience or inability to connect to the site entirely.
 Server errors suggest that your website is taking too long to load a page.
 A Robots Failure means that the spiders cannot access the list of pages you don’t want indexed.
-The last issue, Robots Failure, is the least pressing.
-The other two, however, are quite serious and require immediate correction.
+The last issue, Robots Failure, is the least pressing; however, the other two are quite serious.
+Either way, let our team know!

 Other Errors, or: How Unethical Marketing Companies Target Practices